 South Cornwall · PL24

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Tywardreath, that work is shaped by the place itself — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+Anchor any Tywardreath renovation in the local fabric and the rest follows — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward modern infill and traditional cob and granite cottages.

 - Conservation Area